 As a criminologist, I was one of the co-drafters of the Youth Justice White Paper for the Mandela government which became the Child Justice Act.
 I'm a specialist in adolescent deviance and was one of the founders of the Usiko Trust working with high-risk youth.
 I am also a trustee of the Chrysalis Academy and founder of Umzi Wethu, a residential programme for Aids orphans.

 I have a PhD in political science, an MA in criminology, a BA in African history and have published a post-doctoral study on gangs, rituals and rites of passage.
-I held lectureships in Journalism (Rhodes) and Criminology (Uiversity of Cape Town) and did much of my PhD research at ICwS, London University.
-I was Writer in Residence at South Africa’s Antarctic Sanai 4 base in 2005/6.
+I have held lectureships in Journalism (Rhodes) and Criminology (University of Cape Town) and conducted my PhD research at SOAS, London University.

 I was the first Writer in Residence at South Africa’s Antarctic Sanai 4 base (2005/6) and have written 17 books, many articles and chapters.
 My writing awards include a Mondi Award for my column on the environment, Natural Selections, and the City Press Non-Fiction Award for my book Gang Town.
 The Last Elephants, compiled with Colin Bell on the state of elephants in Africa, has been called the 'elephant bible'.
 It has been published by Penguin/Struik in Africa, Smithsonian Books in the US and Hardie Grant in the UK and Australia.